ricardorauber/RestService/README.md

 #### With a Response Type

-Now let's say you need to convert the response body into a `Codable` object when the request has succedded:
+Now let's say you need to convert the response body into a `Codable` object when the request has succeeded:

 ```swift
 struct Person: Codable {